The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Do not give this medication to anyone under 18 years old without medical advice.

-Before you start treatment with capreomycin, your doctor may perform tests to make sure you have the type of tuberculosis that is treatable with this medicine.
+Before you start treatment with Capastat Sulfate, your doctor may perform tests to make sure you have the type of tuberculosis that is treatable with Capastat Sulfate.

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Prepare your dose only when you are ready to give an injection.
-Do not use capreomycin if it has changed colors or has particles in it.
+Do not use Capastat Sulfate if it has changed colors or has particles in it.
 Call your pharmacist for new medication.

 Use a disposable needle only once.
 Follow any state or local laws about throwing away used needles and syringes.
 Use a puncture-proof "sharps" disposal container (ask your pharmacist where to get one and how to throw it away).
 Keep this container out of the reach of children and pets.